 Hobbit found in Indonesia

-Posted by jerry on October 28th, 2004 — Posted in History, Journal
+Posted by Jerry on October 28th, 2004 — Posted in History, Journal

 What a find!
 The remains of a one metre (3′) tall adult female hominid has been found on the Indonesian island of Flores.
 Nicknamed ‘the Hobbit’ the fossil skeleton of a relative of homo erectus (precursor species of human) was reported in the scientific journal Nature and has been identified as a new and previously unknown branch of the human genera, named homo floresiensis.
 It seems the floresiensis was an intelligent hunter and now skeletal remains have been found and dated to as recent as 12000 years ago – so they were clearly coexisting with modern humans.